Almarch/pygotchi/README.md

 ### 🏰 Domain name

-For further security, you may purchase a domain name and use a trusted connection.
+For further security, purchase a domain name and use a trusted connection.

-To achieve this, include [certbot](https://hub.docker.com/r/certbot/certbot) to the docker-compose stack and to parameterize keycloak and `nginx.conf` accordingly.
+To do so, include [certbot](https://hub.docker.com/r/certbot/certbot) to the docker-compose stack and to parameterize keycloak and `nginx.conf` accordingly.

 ## 📐 Technical aspects